tjense25/METAFORA/README.md

 * `delta` is the effect size difference of the methylation outlier in this sample.
 How much lower/higher the outlier is compared to the `pop_median`
 * `zscore` is the signed methylation zscore representing how significantly different methylation levels in this sample are compared to rest of population

+If the input bam is phased as specified in the input table when `Phased` is set to **TRUE**.
+Additional columns will be reported per outlier to reflect haplotype or allelic effects of the outlier.
+These additional phasing columns can be found in the output file `{Sample_name}.tissue_{Tissue}.METAFORA.outlier_regions.haplotype_annotated.bed` and have the following additional columns:
+* `combined_depth` is total depth across all reads (including those reads that couldn't be phased)
+* `hap{1,2}_depth` is the number of reads supporting that given haplotype
+* `hap{1,2}_beta` is the proportion of methylated reads estimate for that given haplotype
+* `phasing_percent` percent of reads that were confidently phased. phasing percent = (hap1_depth + hap2_depth)/(combined_depth)
+* `haplotype_coverage_bias` is an estimate of how biased the coverage is across the two haplotypes. a value of 0 means hap1 and hap2 have same number of reads. higher absolute values means one haplotype has much more coverage than the other. haplotype_coverage_bias = log(hap1_depth/hap2_depth)
+* `hap_delta` is the haplotype or allelic methylation effect of the outlier. defined as the difference between hap1_beta and hap2_beta.

+If using phased data, we recommend filtering outliers based on absolute `hap_delta` in order to find outliers that have an allelic effect and are being driven by nearby rare variants.
+Outliers that do not have a strong `hap_delta` are more likely to be spurious/artefactual or caused by trans factors not properly accounted for, ie cell type composition, environmental exposure, regulatory network effects, etc.

 `{Sample_name}.tissue_{Tissue}.METAFORA.outlier_regions.zscore.mat`: is a matrix containing z-scores for all samples across each outlier region.
 Columns represent samples while row represent outlier regions that can be cross-linked to the outlier_regions.bed file.
 Each cell represents methylation z-score for that samples in that methylation region.

 In addition to these summary files, we also plot a pdf image of each methylation outlier in the `outlier_plots` directory.
 These figures show 1. the population mean methylation with confidence intervals showing standard error of that estimate, as well as the observed sample-level methlyation.
 2. the population deviance score across the same region with red line highlighting the segmented candidate outlier region.
 3. the population methylation z-score distribution after correction and normalization with the outlier sample highlighted in red.
 An example plot for an outlier is included below: